Why You Should Stop Trying To Lose 2 Pounds A Week

 I always say to lose weight for good, eat for maintenance.
 A diet by definition is short term and gives the idea that you can go back to ‘normal life’ afterwards, but in reality you have to create a new normal.
 And diets don’t help you create that new normal.

 There are weeks where you’re busier, you’re more stressed, you’re sick, you lack motivation, go on vacation or have celebrations.
 This creates so much added stress to navigate while you’re following a specific plan or diet.
 But when you create new habits, have structure and a more open mindset around health and weight loss, you can navigate challenges and the ups and downs of life with more ease.

 In the end, to lose weight you don’t have to restrict your calories to the point where you’re starving or kill yourself in the gym.
 You’re likely looking to lose weight for good, not yoyo diet.
 To achieve this, there’s no way around changing your eating and lifestyle habits.
 Most look at the process as an unpleasant chore, but there are so many ways to create and adopt habits that you actually enjoy, and that stick for life.

 Adding the stress of losing a certain amount of weight by a certain time, especially when it’s based on losing two pounds a week, is counter productive.
 Not only does it make the process less enjoyable, it’s more strenuous (which makes your body hold onto, and put on, more weight).
 Restrictive diets help you lose weight quickly but aren’t sustainable.
 Lasting weight loss might be a slower process, but is more enjoyable and easy to maintain.

 Are you ready to get started with a different approach, one that doesn’t constantly test your willpower or make you feel restricted?
-Download my free guide ‘5-Day Real Food Reset,’ which includes a complete meal plan for 5 days and tips to make healthy eating more effortless.
+Download my free week day meal plan guide which includes a complete meal plan for 5 days and tips to make healthy eating more effortless.